s8m21/Show-Attend-and-Tell-Neural-Image-Caption-Generation-with-Visual-Attention/README.md

 2. **Testing the Model:**
   - Open the LoadingAndTestingModel.ipynb Jupyter Notebook file.
-  - Run the file to check the model's performance on your personal images.
+  - Run the file to check the model's performance on images of your choice.
   - Ensure that the images are in the required format.

 3. **Evaluation:**